The Monarch Butterfly Effect

 What Do We Do To Save The Monarch Butterfly?

 The most important thing is to recognize that efforts so far—even the most well-intentioned—have not been enough to make a real difference.
 Sporadic garden planting doesn’t fill the need for dense milkweed reseeding along the monarch’s ancient migratory path.

 Which brings us to the next most important step: Support efforts that can actually fix the problem.
 Like large-scale efforts which will create pollinator feeding grounds that can not only begin to repopulate their decimated ranks, but greatly expand their numbers in the next few critical years.

-You can check out their comprehensive plan at 150left.com. and thier visual brand to raise awareness for why this is so important for our food chain.
+You can check out their comprehensive plan at 150left.com. and their visual brand to raise awareness as to why this is so important for our food chain.
 Essentially, they will rebuild the monarch’s natural migratory pathway through an AgTech solution that applies new agricultural methods and technologies to a decades old problem.

 Their efforts are forecasted to double the California monarch population in just three years and act as a sustainable, “pollinator backbone” to California food growers who supply 65% of America’s fruits and vegetables.

 Once they complete the California highway, they plan to replicate it across the country where needed, and eventually around the world.